rhewett/academic-kickstart/content/authors/josephweissman/_index.md

 ---

-I am a Masters student for the Department of Mathematics at Virginia Tech.
-My research interests are in modeling geosciences with deep learning and scientific computing.
-I completed my Undergraduate degree at Virginia Tech in Mathematics with a minor in Computer Science.
+I am working on a Master's Thesis which investigates combining structured kernel interpolation and multigrid in order to scale Gaussian processes to handle big data.
+Other research interests include deep reinforcement learning and time series forecasting.